- About Us

 Welcome to the Off-Campus housing section of our Web site.
 Our office does not find or place students in off-campus housing units; we do, however, provide relevant information necessary for students to successfully find off-campus living options.

-"Curious how much it cost to live off-campus?"
+"Curious how much it costs to live off-campus?"

 Housing Policies and Procedures